annargrs/blog/_posts/2020/2020-07-15-anonymity.markdown

 ### "ArXiv is all we need"

 I have heard this last argument many times over the discussion of rolling review proposals.
 Yes, peer review by itself is deeply problematic.
 Again, it fails to detect serious flaws {% cite Smith_2010_Classical_peer_review_empty_gun %}, it is essentially [random for papers that are not obviously bad](http://blog.mrtz.org/2014/12/15/the-nips-experiment.html), and it does not necessarily reward great contributions: a recent NLP example is ELMO, that had unenthusiastic reviews at ICLR and then went to take the best paper award at NAACL.
-So maybe we don't need to bother with review at all, anonymous or not?
-Maybe we should just embrace preprints and let citation counts be the indicators of the paper quality?
+So... maybe we don't need to bother with review at all, anonymous or not?
+Shall we just embrace preprints and let citation counts be the indicators of the paper quality?

 First of all, this is simply not realistic, because academic careers depend on the prestige of publication venues.
 This is why top-tier conferences also cannot just start accepting more than 25% of papers.
 Yes, this is arbitrary and has nothing to do with research, but I have not seen any sufficiently detailed alternative proposals.
 And even if someone came up with one, it would take many years of lobbying universities and research councils to accept it.
 And it would have to be done by the senior academics who have many other demands on their time.

 Second, that is actually not an argument against full anonymity, but against peer review as such.
-Having the crowd "voting" on preprints with citations will suffer from the same biases we've already discussed: more famous labs are more likely to have their papers noticed organically and/or have the resources to promote them, which will have an impact on the citation count distribution.
+As discussed above, having the crowd "vote" on preprints with citations will suffer from all the same biases: less famous labs and/or authors from marginalized communities are less likely to have their papers noticed organically and/or have the resources to promote them, which will have an impact on the citation count distribution.
 "PR review" might completely overtake "peer review".
 On the other hand, taking full anonymity seriously in peer review and developing a culture of discussing anonymous preprints has a chance of developing a healthier research ecosystem.

 ## ACL rolling review proposal(s)